When to Keep Your Child Home

 - Infectious mononucleosis

 If a student is habitually absent from school and/or has been warned by the Dean in regards to attendance, the Dean and Nurse may feel that it is in the student’s best interest to remain at school if there are no apparent outward signs as outlined in the reasons above.
 If the parent disagrees with this procedure, they may take the child directly to the doctor and bring a doctor’s note to the Dean’s Office excusing the absence.
-If a child has been absent for 5 or more days a doctor’s note is recommended.
+If a child has been absent for 5 or more days a doctor’s note is required.
 Students absent for 10 or more days are eligible for homebound tutoring.
 A doctor’s written request including diagnosis and a statement indicating an absence of 10 or more days is required.
 Students absent less than 10 days are responsible for contacting their teachers for homework.

 Please notify the school nurse and/or counselor when your child has been hospitalized.
 Most hospitals have tutors available but it remains the parents’ responsibility to coordinate between the school and hospital.
 A doctor’s note is required allowing the student’s return to school.